Garyn Gulbranson, Psy.D.

-Brandon Christensen is a new member of the Booth Wellness Team starting in Fall Semester 2022.
+Brandon Christensen began working at the Booth Wellness Team starting in Fall Semester 2022.
 A proud graduate of both Brigham Young University (B.S. in Psychology, 1995) as well as the University of Utah (Master’s in Social Work, 1999), Brandon is excited to join Trailblazer Nation.
 A strong believer in Mind/Body connection, Brandon sees tools like Yoga, Meditation, and Health and Wellness as critical parts of a person’s life.
 As a therapist, Brandon has a strong belief that each person inherently possesses the solutions to their own problems.
-Through supportive listening, an absence of negative judgment, and encouragement, Brandon is eager to be a partner in healthy change and good coping for students at UTU.
+Through supportive listening, an absence of negative judgment, and encouragement, Brandon is eager to be a partner in healthy change and good coping for students at UT.

 Carla Weaver, MS, FNP